shuchi54/YelpCamp-project/README.md

 # ⚙️ Features

-Login, sign-up, Admin role
+- Login, sign-up, Admin role
-RESTful routes (Create, Read, Update, Delete) for campgrounds, comments, and reviews Create and Update forms have both client-side and server-side validation Create routes have authentication
+- RESTful routes (Create, Read, Update, Delete) for campgrounds, comments, and reviews
+- Create and Update forms have both client-side and server-side validation
+- Create routes have authentication
-Update, and Delete routes have authentication and authorization Google Maps API
+- Update, and Delete routes have authentication and authorization -Google Maps API

 ## Installation Steps

-Install dependencies
+### Install dependencies
-npm install
+-npm install
-or
+-or
-yarn install
+-yarn install